m-reza-rahman/java-on-app-service/jakartaee/README.md

 this for the free tier where compute capacity is very limited.
 * Finish creating the resource.

-## Connect PostgreSQL database using Service Connector
+## Connect PostgreSQL Using Service Connector
 * In the portal home, go to 'All resources'.
-Find and click on the App Service instance named todo-spring-app.
+Find and click on the App Service instance named todo-jboss-app.
 Open the Settings -> Service Connector panel.
 * Select Create.
-Choose DB for PostgreSQL flexible server as your service type.
+Choose 'DB for PostgreSQL flexible server' as your service type.
 Select your PostgreSQL flexible server todo-db-`<your suffix>`.
-Select postgres as your PostgreSQL database.
+Select 'postgres' as your PostgreSQL database.
 Select Java as your Cient type.
 * Click next.
 Select System assigned managed identity for Authenication.
 * Click next until you find Review + Create.
-After the validation successes, select Create On Cloud Shell to create resource.
+After the validation succeeds, select 'Create On Cloud Shell' to create resource.
 * Finish creating the resource.

 This application will drop and recreate the table todoitem and the sequence todoitem_seq in the PostgreSQL database, using the managed identity user created by the Service Connector.
 Ensure that the PostgreSQL database does not contain an existing schema, as the application will fail to deploy if the managed identity user is not the owner of the existing schema.

 ## Set up Environment Variables
 * Open the Settings -> Environment variables panel.
 * Select AZURE_MYSQL_CONNECTIONSTRING, scroll to the end of the value and append `&authenticationPluginClassName=com.azure.identity.extensions.jdbc.postgresql.AzurePostgresqlAuthenticationPlugin`.
+* Make sure to save your changes.

 ## Start the Application on JBoss EAP on App Service
 * Open a console and execute the following to log onto Azure.